-The Omegon Mount MiniTrack LX Quattro NS is a mini-mount for astrophotography using wide-angle and lightweight telephoto lenses.
-This will allow you to capture fascinating images of the night sky – even if you haven’t had anything to do with astrophotography until now.
+The Omegon Mount MiniTrack LX Quattro NS is a re-design of the popular LX3 mini-mount for better astrophotography using wide-angle and lightweight telephoto lenses.
+It will allow you to capture fascinating images of the night sky – even if you haven’t done any astrophotography until now.

 The Omegon Mount MiniTrack LX Quattro NS is purely mechanical, without batteries – and now also takes heavy cameras and lenses weighing up to 4 kilograms.
 But there’s even more to it: the MiniTrack Quattro has been redesigned from scratch and is now better than ever.
 For successful astrophotography that’s addictive.